FibreTTP/KaiserCrewSkies/README.md

 - Move the pack zip into the folder that just opened.
 - Select the pack in Minecraft.

 You can install this resource pack without any mods, but you won't see the custom sky and variable item textures.
-Use either one of the two mod loaders below to see them.
+Use the Fabric or Forge method below.

 ### Forge
 Install [Forge Mod Loader](https://files.minecraftforge.net/net/minecraftforge/forge/) and [OptiFine](https://www.optifine.net/home), then follow the [Resource Pack installation](#resource-pack).